zEVrafish/testDSEV/src/posts/annual-meeting.md

 The third annual meeting of the Danish Society of Extracellular Vesicles will take place on:

-**Thursday, October 6th, 2022, from 9 – 17.30 at Roskilde University Center.**
+**Thursday, October 6th, 2022, from 09:00 – 17.30 at Roskilde University Center.**

 Please fill the registration form at [https://events.au.dk/dsev2022/conference](https://events.au.dk/dsev2022/conference "https://events.au.dk/dsev2022/conference").

-Abstract submission: Please see the guidelines and download the template at [https://www.dsev.dk/pages/abstract/](https://www.dsev.dk/pages/abstract/ "https://www.dsev.dk/pages/abstract/").

-All abstracts will be reviewed and selected for either oral or poster presentation (please indicate your preference at submisision).
+Abstract submission is closed.

 To promote networking across institutions, we encourage you to bring a poster – and posters presented at other events are also welcome.